tokend/knowledge-base/tech/guides/trading.md

 }
 ```

-Now John saw her offer and agreed to Alice's price.
-He now wants to get 2 Bananas from Alice.
-John decides to cross
+Let's imagine that John saw her offer and agrees with the price.
+He now wants to get 2 Bananas.
-Alice's offer:

 ```javascript
 async function createOfferToBuyBananas () {